 - The trail segment along Valmont is less safe due to the close proximity to the busy road, therefore potentially reducing the numbers of trail users willing/able to use the trail - Existing ROW width along Valmont is limited and there are many private driveway crossings in this section, all of which will require additional easement, ROW acquisition, and/or negotiation.
-This for this option. - ٠ - reduce sight lines combined with the safety concerns of the driveway crossings presents significant feasibility challenges

-This route is a less direct connection since it avoids going straight thought the 75th - 95th section There are also ditches adjacent to Valmont that present trail challenges, as well as road curves that
+This combined with the safety concerns of the driveway crossings presents significant feasibility challenges for this option. - This route is a less direct connection since it avoids going straight thought the 75th 95th section - There are also ditches adjacent to Valmont that present trail challenges, as well as road curves that reduce sight lines